History of the Tokyo Game Show: 2011 (September 16–18)

 Tokyo Game Show 2011 was held September 16 to 18.
 It had become overshadowed in Europe and North America by the Los Angeles-based Electronic Entertainment Expo, and there have been few revelations strong enough to compete with other video game conventions.
 TGS 2011 attendance was 222,668.

 2012 (September 20–23)

 Tokyo Game Show 2012 was held from September 20 to 23 and saw a slight increase to 223,753 attendees.

 2013 (September 19–22)

 Tokyo Game Show 2013 was held from September 19 to 22.
 As the new generation of gaming anchored its fresh wave of hardware, software, and accessories into the market, Sony and Microsoft appeared to demonstrate new products to consumers and media.
 Nintendo did not attend the show, though third parties did show their own 3DS and Wii U software.
 TGS attendance increased nearly every year that the show had been in its modern format, including 2013, when it reached a record-high 270,197 total attendees.
-To date, it is still the most attended Tokyo Game Show in history.